-Audit no: Pla ce of a udit: Date of audit:
+Audit no: Pla ce o faudit : Date of audit:

-Auditor: Par ticipa nts in audit: Person responsible for field:
+Auditor: Participants in audit: Personresponsible for field:

-Question: \checkmark × N/A Observation: Corrective actions:
+Question: ✓ × N/A Observation: Corrective actions:

-Quali ty
+Qı ali ty

-What is the quality policy in the Eryk Group?
+What is the quality policy in Eryk?

-What are the quality goals in the Eryk Group?
+What are the quality goals in Eryk?

 Are procedures and responsibility conditions known?

 What should be done in case of non-conformance?

 How is the organization built up?

 Is the quality of the work OK?

 Is there order in the workplace?
-1

 Is there order in the storage area?
-1

 Is the communication with the customer OK?

 Does the Team Leader have the right delegations to do the tasks?

-Do all employees have all necessary courses and training?
+Doallemployeeshaveallnecessarycoursesand training? •

-How does the Eryk Group evaluate the need for education of the staff?
+How does Eryk evaluate the need for education of the staff?

 Do the employees known their own responsibilities according to IMS?

 Have all legal requirements been fulfilled?
 Was our legal preparation conducted in a proper way?

-h and l Safe ty
+Health and Saf ety

-What is the H&S policy in the Eryk Group?
+What is the H&S policy in Eryk?

-What are the H&S goals in the Eryk Group?
-1
+What are the H&S goals in Eryk?

-What should be done in case of accidents or 1

-hazards?

-What do our employees have to do just after

-starting a new project?

-How do we evaluate risk at work?

-Who is the overall responsible for safety at work?

-Do you know the emergency plan for your workplace?

-Are the emergency exits marked OK?